Madrid detects first case of Brazilian coronavirus variant | Health

+Madrid health authorities on Friday confirmed the region's first case of the Brazilian COVID-19 variant, while a national committee was debating whether to recommend AstraZeneca's vaccine to people over 65.

-Madrid health authorities on Friday confirmed the first case of the Brazilian variant of COVID-19 in the region, three days after Spain restricted air travel with Brazil and South Africa to curb the spread of virulent new strains.
+The national health ministry said it was not aware of any other cases of the highly contagious Brazilian variant in Spanish territory.
+Catalan authorities announced the country's second known case of the South African variant on Wednesday, a day after the government restricted air travel with Brazil and South Africa to curb the spread of the virulent new strains from those countries.

-The national health ministry did not immediately respond to a request for comment on whether other cases of the Brazilian variant had been detected elsewhere in Spain.

-On Wednesday, Spain detected its second known case of the South African coronavirus variant.
+Officials have warned that although a third wave of infection has slowed, with the 14-day incidence rate falling to 751 cases per 100,000 people on Friday from 900 cases in late January, the arrival of the new strains could drive a resurgence.
+The health ministry recorded 28,565 new cases on Friday, bringing the total above 2.94 million, while the death toll climbed by 584 to 61,386.

+Meanwhile a national vaccine committee was expected to announce that Spain would follow France and Germany in restricting the AstraZeneca vaccine to younger people amid a lack of data on its use in the elderly.
+Nearly three quarters of Spaniards are willing to receive a shot as soon as one became available, according to a recent poll by the Centre for Sociological Studies (CIS) but some remain wary.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)